j2eeexpert2015/sample-retail-app/README.md

     # Run (virtual threads on 8080)
     mvn spring-boot:run -Dspring-boot.run.arguments="--spring.threads.virtual.enabled=true"

-## 📏 Why 200 Threads Can Still Do 4K RPS
-Throughput ≈ **concurrency / avg_latency** (Little’s Law).
-If your handler completes in ~50 ms, then `200 / 0.05 ≈ 4,000 RPS`.
-Add blocking (sleep/DB/HTTP), and RPS falls proportionally.
-Virtual threads help primarily with **blocking I/O** by parking the vthread (freeing the carrier).

 ## 🧪 Quick JMeter Recipe
-- Thread Group: enough users to saturate (no think time)
-- HTTP Request: hit `/order/hello` (0 ms), then try with a controlled delay parameter if implemented
 - Charts to watch: **Active Threads Over Time**, **Response Times Over Time**, **Transactions Per Second**
-- Cross-check: **concurrency ≈ RPS × latency**; plateau near your effective concurrency limit

-## 🛠 Configuration Tips (common keys)
-- `--server.port=8081` → choose port
-- `--spring.threads.virtual.enabled=true|false` → toggle vthreads
-- `-Dserver.tomcat.threads.max=...` (JVM system property) → adjust Tomcat worker pool if needed
-- Avoid mixing app args and JVM props for the same key in one run

-## 🧯 Troubleshooting
-- **`Invalid character found in method name [SSH-2.0-...]`**: a non-HTTP client (e.g., SSH scanner) hit your HTTP port.
-Harmless; restrict ingress or proxy Tomcat if noisy.
-- **`no main manifest attribute` when running a JAR**: use `spring-boot:run` or ensure you built a Spring Boot fat JAR via the Spring Boot Maven Plugin.
-- **Do I need `--enable-preview`?** Not for virtual threads on JDK **21+**.
-Only add it if you use other preview features.

 ## 🔍 Working with `jdk.internal.vm.Continuation` in IntelliJ IDEA
 `jdk.internal.vm.Continuation` is an internal JDK API used by Project Loom to implement virtual threads.
 If you explore it directly, allow access via VM options.